jxzb1988/MMQTL/README.md

 Given that we have 5 tissues/conditions, named as condition1, condition2, condition3, condition4, condition5.

-For phenotype, the phenotype files (gxn matrix, g is the number of explored genes, and n is the sample size) are named as phenotype_file_1, phenotype_file2, phenotype_file3, phentoype_file4, phenotype_file5;
+For phenotype, the phenotype files ((g+1)x(n+1) matrix, g is the number of explored genes, and n is the sample size.
+Both column and row names should be included) are named as phenotype_file_1, phenotype_file2, phenotype_file3, phentoype_file4, phenotype_file5;

 For genotype, the binary plink-format genotype files are named as genotype_file_1, genotype_file_2, genotype_file_3, genotype_file_4, genotype_file_5;